 To decide a cut in the Repo Rate was not expected from RBI since no reduction has been made for a long period of time, which is the due of the Real Estate Sector.
 The Budget in addition to it is a win-win situation for both developers and home buyers.

 Besides, the RBI has also decided to link bank risk weights on the exposure of NBFC to the ranking of such devices, which in turn will provide better management of NBFCs.
 Thus, the flow of bank credit to the Non-Banking Financial Companies will improve.
 As expected, the union of investment companies, loan companies and AFCs (Asset Finance Companies) into a single class apart from the recovery of NBFC crisis, would fast trace the consolidation process in this field.

 Do you have a residential flat for sale in Kolkata or willing to buy one?
-Get in touch with us at transventor.com for the fastest and the most accurate solution to any difficulty you might face or the assistance you need while selling or purchasing a property.
+Get in touch with us at transventor.in for the fastest and the most accurate solution to any difficulty you might face or the assistance you need while selling or purchasing a property.
 Our services include portfolio management apart from the legal, financial and transaction support.